jStimpert0430/fvwm-StarterKit/Preview/Preview.md

 ### Ver.
 Indev-1
 #
+### Note: Any theme component shown can be mixed and match with any other theme component.
+So It's best to think of these as starting points for your perfect customizations.

 * # TofuShop
 TofuShop is the default theme presented when first launching FvwmStarter kit and features a clean top bar and green/leafy design touches.